Brother Roger: Assassination

-Brother Roger was stabbed to death during the evening prayer service in Taizé on August 16, 2005, by a young Romanian woman named Luminița Ruxandra Solcan who was later deemed mentally ill and was stabbed as well in 2011.
-He was stabbed several times and, though one of the brothers carried him from the church, he died shortly afterward.
-The assailant was immediately apprehended by members of the congregation and was placed in police custody.
+Brother Roger was stabbed to death during the evening prayer service in Taizé on 16 August 2005, by a young woman named Luminița Ruxandra Solcan.
+She was later deemed mentally ill and was critically stabbed as well in 2011, but survived.
+Brother Roger, having been stabbed several times, was carried from the church by one of the brothers, but died shortly afterward.
+His assailant was immediately apprehended by members of the congregation and was placed in police custody.

 The funeral took place on 23 August 2005.
 Horst Köhler, the President of Germany, and Nicolas Sarkozy, at that time Minister of the Interior of France, were in attendance.
 Brother Roger's community and friends attended the liturgy in the vast monastery church at Taizé, while thousands more followed it on a huge screen in fields outside the church.
 Brother Roger's simple wooden coffin, a wooden icon lying upon it, was carried into the church by members of the community.
 In a highly unusual move, the funeral was presided over by a Catholic cardinal, Walter Kasper, the president of the Vatican's Pontifical Council for Promoting Christian Unity, who celebrated the Mass with four priest-brothers of Taizé concelebrating.
 In his homily he said, "Yes, the springtime of ecumenism has flowered on the hill of Taizé."
 In reference to Brother Roger's concern for social justice, Cardinal Kasper said "Every form of injustice or neglect made him very sad."
 Brother Roger's successor, Brother Alois Löser, prayed for forgiveness: "With Christ on the cross we say to you, Father, forgive her, she does not know what she did."

+Since 2012, Solcan, who was born in 1969, lives in a closed psychiatric ward near her hometown Iasi in Romania.